wierdvanderhaar/devrel-gtfs-transit/README.md

 TODO description.

-Before starting the front end Flask application, you'll need to create a virtual environment and configure it.
-First, create a virtual environment and install the dependencies:
+Before starting the front end Flask application, you'll need to create a virtual environment and configure it:

 ```bash
 cd front-end